Azure/bicep/docs/linter.md

 ## Default rules

-There are a set of core rules that are enabled by default, set to `Warning` DiagnosticLevel.
+There are a set of core rules that are enabled by default, set to `Warning` level.
 You can find their descriptions in the [`./linter-rules`](./linter-rules) folder.

 ## Future